GLAM-Leeds/GLAM-Parti-ML/README.md

 `Main_ML_and_GLAM_Parti_script.R:` This is the core script of the model, which calls all other scripts to import the weather and crop data, fit the time-series of biomass and grain mass in the training set, train and optimize the ML models, run GLAM-Parti-ML and evaluate the model performance.

-`Required_packages.R:` Loads all packages required for the GLAM-Parti-ML model runs.
+`Required_packages.R:` This script loads all packages required for the GLAM-Parti-ML model runs.

 `Biomass_and_yield_s_curves.R:` This script uses the above-ground biomass and grain mass measurements (both within season and the end-of-season values) of the experiments in the training set to fit sigmoid time-series curves according to the method described in Yin et al., 2003 (A Flexible Sigmoid Function of Determinate Growth).